ayushns01/ChainCore/docs/TERMINAL_COMMANDS.md

-# 🖥️ ChainCore Terminal Commands - Updated Guide
+# 🍎 ChainCore Terminal Commands - macOS Guide

-**✅ Consensus Problem SOLVED!** All commands updated for the working multi-node setup.
+**✅ Consensus Problem SOLVED!** All commands optimized for macOS/Unix systems and the working multi-node setup.

 ---